hoogw/httpql/README.md

              }

-           where clause  id = 2 must be encoded as id%3D2
+>Note: where clause  id = 2 must be encoded as id%3D2